volopasse/Ramblings-of-a-hackintosher/Post-Install.md

 * macOS installed
 * apfs.efi installed from [Pre-install guide](Pre-Install.md)

-## Step 1 - Installing clover to disk
+## Step 1 - Installing Clover to disk
-This process is pretty similar to installing clover to the bootable usb in the pre-install section
+This process is pretty similar to installing Clover to the bootable USB in the pre-install section.

-Download the latest version of clover from [here](https://github.com/Dids/clover-builder/releases/latest/) (click `Clover_vx.x_rxxxx.pkg`, should be ~18mb)
+Download the latest version of Clover from [here](https://github.com/Dids/clover-builder/releases/latest/) (click `Clover_vx.x_rxxxx.pkg`, should be ~18mb)

-Right click (or CMD/Ctrl + right click) on the package and click Open, you will get a prompt telling you that the software is from an unidentified developer instead.
+Right click (or CMD/Ctrl + right click) on the package and click Open.
+You will get a prompt telling you that the software is from an unidentified developer.

 Click Continue, Continue, Agree and Agree.
 Now, click Customize and select the following for booting Clover UEFI:
 ```